Fiction

 John Burnside

-Opening Section of Depth of Field
+Depth of Field opening section…

 Setting the focus

 I am in the dark.
 This small room is like a nun’s cell.
 Everything in its place.
 Neat, spare and entirely functional.
 There is a sink, the developing trays, a shelf of chemicals.
 Above the workbench the safety lamp glows a womb-like red.
-1 have got used to doing things by feel or touch, by intuition.
+I have got used to doing things by feel or touch, by intuition.
 On the other wall, away from the water is an enlarger and a stack of boxes containing different grades of photographic paper and my books.
 The walls are bare except for a small spot where the paint peeled when I finally took down the photo of Liam.
 It left a small patch like pale new skin after a sticking plaster has been removed.
 In the developing trays black and white shapes are beginning to emerge from the bromide like thin ghosts.
 They seem to come out of nowhere, fragile as those transparent moths that gathered in our garden porch, clustering round the storm lantern on late summer evenings.
 They surface silent as memories and like the moths will only last for a while until they too perish; their paper yellowing or torn, lost or crumpled at the back of some dark damp drawer.
 Born from silver grains, they will eventually begin to age, will suffer attacks of light, of humidity; fade, weaken, and then vanish.
 Once transcendence was achieved through remembrance; through the images we keep in our head, or a smell, a taste, the chance sound of a voice.
 Perhaps it isn’t coincidence that this is the century that invented both photography and history.
 But whereas history is simply a construct, the photograph is a device through which we try, for a brief moment, to hold time still before it moves relentlessly, indifferently on.

 Sometimes I work listening to music.
 To Bach’s late cello concertos or a Brahms intermezzo.
 But this morning I need quiet.
 Being here in this silence, among the faint whiff of chemicals reminds me of the labour room, of all that whiteness.
 Only the dull electronic blip, that thin line pulsating on the green screen monitoring the foetal heart beat, the sound of my own breathing; the icy tiles and starched linen.